aimacode/aima-python/README.md

 - Strunk and White is [not a good guide for English](http://chronicle.com/article/50-Years-of-Stupid-Grammar/25497).
 - I prefer more concise docstrings; I don't follow [Pep 257](https://www.python.org/dev/peps/pep-0257/).
 - Not all constants have to be UPPERCASE.
-- [Pep 484](https://www.python.org/dev/peps/pep-0484/) type annotations are allowed but not required.
-If your parameter name is already suggestive of the name of a type, such as `url` below, then i don't think the type annotation is useful.
-  Return type annotations, such as `-> None` below, can be very useful.

-        def retry(url: Url) -> None:
+- At some point I may add [Pep 484](https://www.python.org/dev/peps/pep-0484/) type annotations, but I think I'll hold off for now;
+  I want to get more experience with them, and some people may still be in Python 3.4.

 # Index of Code #